The Benefits of Adolescent Counseling for Mental Health

 • Substance experimentation before age 15

-The American School Counselor Association recommends preventive mental health screenings starting at age 11 to identify subclinical symptoms.
+The American School Counselor Association supports preventive mental health screenings beginning around age 11 to identify subclinical symptoms early.

 FAQs: Evidence-Based Answers